patrickfav/under-the-hood/README.md

 ## Library Modules and Flavours

-The library comes in 2 flavors:
+The library comes in 2 modules:

 ### Module `hood-core`
 Contains only the base code without the default implementation of the debug activity.